dmnur/tupe/NOTES.md

 ## `tee` is not new

-Turns out that `tee` was there starting from at least Research Unix v7.
+Turns out that `tee` was there since at least Research Unix v7.

 ## `.` uses PATH